Invoicing customers

 Once an invoice has been finalized, you can update its payment status to one of the following options.

-If you reconcile using your ERP integration with Xero, this will automatically change the payment status in Sequence for that invoice.
+If you reconcile invoice in your ERP or Accounting system, you can use our Xero or QuickBooks integration to automatically update the payment status in Sequence for invoices.

 Example invoice lifecycle: